aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your pet is planning to eat you.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Sat May  9 07:00:30 2026
+Last update: Sun May 10 07:19:35 2026

 ### Let's play! 🎮